Louise Bénédicte de Bourbon: Marriage

 After extensive renovations, she took up residence in December 1700.
 There, she began to be called La Reine des Abeilles, or Queen of the Bees.
 In 1703, to amuse herself, Louise Bénédicte created her own personal chivalric order, the Order of the Honey Bee.
 She gave the order to thirty-nine people.
 Each member had a robe embroidered with silver thread, a wig in the shape of a beehive and a medal embossed with a profile of Louise Bénédicte and engraved with the letters L. BAR.
 D. SC.
 D.P.D.L.O.D.L.M.A.M, meaning Louise, baronne de Sceaux, dictatrice perpétuelle de l'ordre de la Mouche à miel ("Louise, baroness of Sceaux, dictator of Order of the Honey Bee").

-To her small court, Louise Bénédicte attracted a host of literary figures of the day, including the young Voltaire, the baron de Montesquieu, the cardinal de Bernis, the comte de Caylus, Charles-Jean-François Hénault and Jean-Baptiste Rousseau.
+To her small court, Louise Bénédicte attracted a host of literary figures of the day, including the young Voltaire, the Baron de Montesquieu, the cardinal de Bernis, the comte de Caylus, Charles-Jean-François Hénault and Jean-Baptiste Rousseau.

 In 1710, she helped to plot the marriage of her sister, Marie Anne, Mademoiselle de Monmorency, to the famous general Louis Joseph de Bourbon, duc de Vendôme.
 For mercenary reasons, Louise Bénédicte wanted a marriage that would not produce any children.
 Upon the death of a childless Vendôme, Louise Bénédicte hoped that she or her children would inherit the duke's huge estate, which he had acquired as the grandson of the rich heiress, Françoise of Lorraine.
 At thirty-two, Marie Anne was considered past child-bearing age, and Vendôme was a well known homosexual, thirty years older than his prospective bride.
 As it happened, though, Louise Bénédicte got nothing.
 On the duke's death, Marie Anne was created Duchess of Étampes in her own right and inherited the Hôtel de Vendôme in Paris, where she died in 1718 from alcoholism.

-Both the Maines doted on their children.
-Their daughter, who would remain close to her mother until her death, was baptised at Versailles on 9 April 1714.
+Both the Maines doted on their seven children.
+Unfortunately, most of the children died young; only three lived to adulthood.
+Their only surviving daughter, who would remain close to her mother until her death, was baptised at Versailles on 9 April 1714.
 Mademoiselle du Maine was given the name of her paternal aunt Louise Françoise de Bourbon, known at court as Madame la Duchesse.
 Madame la Duchesse had grown up with Maine under the care of Madame de Maintenon.

 The guest of honour at the baptism of Mademoiselle du Maine was the small dauphin, the future Louis XV, who was chaperoned by Maine's other sister, the new Duchess of Orléans.
 The cardinal de Rohan baptised Mademoiselle du Maine.
 Thanks to the help of Madame de Maintenon, who had always loved Maine, Louis XIV created Maine a Prince of the Blood which put him in line of succession to the throne.
 In his will, Louis XIV also appointed Maine to be the Regent of France for his five-year-old great-grandson, the future Louis XV.